rawsrc/PhpEcho/README.md

 - a block can be built on others blocks and so on

 Remember: the unit of `PhpEcho` is the block.
 Others components are usually built with blocks.
+In the sunny world of PhpEcho, a layout or a page are also seen as blocks.

 In the bootstrap of your webapp, you just have to tell `PhpEcho` where is the root directory:<br>
 Example: